Trajectory Optimization in PDDP

 Augmented Lagrangian Constraint-Handling Method

-Augmented Lagrangian Method Python Results
+Augmented Lagrangian Method Python Results for IIWA

 We are able to see that the Augmented Lagrangian method converges to the solution while staying within the soft constraints set.